CODARcode/SwiftExamples/auen/Readme.md

 ## Bulk data

-`./data/` is the bulk data directory expected by the scripts.
+* `./data/` is the bulk data directory used by the scripts.
 Bulk data files are not in GitHub.
-A copy of Fangfang's data is on Beagle at `~wozniak/Public/data/auen1`.
-Create a directory here called `data/` and copy the CSV files into it.
+* A copy of Fangfang's data is on Beagle at `~wozniak/Public/data/auen1`.
+* The directory called `data/` is in Git, simply copy the CSV files into it.

 ## File list